 Metropolitan Campus

 Opened in 1969, the Metropolitan Campus is Tri-C's first campus.
 Located near downtown Cleveland in the Campus District, the campus is easily accessible from Interstates 71, 77 and 90.
-Classes are offered during the day, evenings, on weekends and online.
+Classes are offered during the day, in the evenings, on weekends and online.
 The Metropolitan Campus houses outstanding science, engineering and health careers labs.
 Students learn firsthand in labs similar to those in the work environments for nursing, information technology, manufacturing and recording arts.
 Newly updated health laboratories on the campus are equipped to replicate the high-end technology students will experience in the work environment for careers in the sciences and health care industry, including dental hygiene, health information management, surgical technology, emergency medical technology, and occupational and physical therapy assisting technology.

 The campus boasts a state-of-the-art nursing center where students gain practical experience using advanced tools such as a human patient simulator — a mannequin that mimics human physiology for critical care training.
 A simulated 22-bed hospital care unit further enhances hands-on learning.
 The Preventative Care Center (PCC) offers a professional, well-equipped health career classroom, providing affordable services and screenings.
 Here, students in Medical Assisting, Occupational Therapy Assistant and Physical Therapist Assisting programs gain valuable experience under the supervision of licensed professionals, serving community members, faculty, staff and students 18 and older.
-The PCC requires no doctor's referral.
-Additionally, the campus houses a Dental Hygiene Clinic, delivering affordable preventive dental care to the college community.

 The Gill and Tommy LiPuma Center for Creative Arts showcases local, regional and international talent in music, dance, theater and performance art.
 It is also home to the Rock & Roll Hall of Fame Library and Archives.
 Students in the Recording Arts and Technology program can mix music, record performances and stage productions.
 The Visual Communication and Design program offers degrees and certificates in fields like graphic design, web and interactive media, photography, digital video, filmmaking, 3D design and animation.